Aam Aadmi Party: 2013 Delhi Assembly election

-General election, 2014
+2014 general election

 The AAP fielded 434 candidates in the 2014 Indian general election, in which it did not expect to do well.
 It recognised that its support was based primarily in urban areas and that different strategies might be required for different regions of the country.
 The party pointed out that its funding was limited and that there were too many demands for local visits from Kejriwal.
 The intention was to field candidates in large numbers to maximise the likelihood of recognition as a national party by the Election Commission.
 The outcome was that four AAP candidates won, all from Punjab.

 Consequently, the AAP became a recognised state party in Punjab.
 The party obtained 2% of all votes cast nationwide and 414 of its candidates forfeited their deposit by failing to secure one-sixth of the vote in their constituencies.
 Although the party secured 32.9 per cent of the votes in Delhi, it failed to win any seats there.
 AAP convenor, Arvind Kejriwal fought from Varanasi against BJP's Prime Ministerial candidate Narendra Modi, but lost by a margin of 371,784 (20.30%) votes and came second ahead of BSP, Congress, SP.